Key Takeaways

 They specify the timeframe during which clawbacks may occur and the method of recovery, whether through payroll deductions or direct reimbursement.
 To minimize commission disputes, these agreements often include detailed scenarios and examples, ensuring both parties understand their rights and obligations.

 Proper structuring balances protecting company interests with fair treatment of employees, fostering transparency.
-Ultimately, well-drafted clawback agreements serve as preventive tools in managing financial risks and resolving commission disputes efficiently.
+Well-drafted clawback agreements serve as preventive tools in managing financial risks and resolving commission disputes efficiently.

 Can Employers Enforce Clawback Provisions Without a Written Agreement?